Future of Gaming: the roundtable debate

 Analysts GlobalData have predicted that the mobile gaming market alone will be worth $272bn by 2030.

 Ahead of Mediatel’s Future of Gaming event on 13 October, The Media Leader and Future brought together seven experts to discuss what’s next in gaming advertising and how advertisers can get involved.

-Attendees: Matt Fuller, managing director at Once Upon A Time; Luke Aldridge, commercial director EMEA at Livewire; Reece Brown, global creator and content partnerships at Twitter; Lucy Rissik, CEO and founder of Brotherhood of Brand; Vicky Crouch-Marlow, client planning lead at the7stars; Rhys Hancock, co-founder and managing director of Metavision Studio; and Tom Parkinson, head of commercial, games, at Future Publishing.
+Attendees: Matt Fuller, partner at COUSIN Media Group, Luke Aldridge, commercial director EMEA at Livewire; Reece Brown, global creator and content partnerships at Twitter; Lucy Rissik, CEO and founder of Brotherhood of Brand; Vicky Crouch-Marlow, client planning lead at the7stars; Rhys Hancock, co-founder and managing director of Metavision Studio; and Tom Parkinson, head of commercial, games, at Future Publishing.

 How have you seen new tech change the gaming?
 Will this trend change at all in future years, or do you see more shifts on the horizon?

 Fuller: The developments in technology have enabled us to understand audiences better and subsequently talk to them in a more meaningful way.
 If we use the insight that we get around who is playing any given game then we can dramatically improve targeting, messaging and creative.

 I think we will see more shifts, huge shifts at that!
 That’s what makes games such an incredible industry, it’s always itching to get into something new.
 The ability to deliver cross-platform experiences is super exciting and could open up even more players to games that haven’t yet been discovered.